ucsb-cs48/s20/_lectures/lect07.md

 You might use this list to come up with ideas for your `/team/LEARNING.md` file.

+Note that:
+* This list is not necessarily complete.
+It's just a "good start".
+* The tutorials linked to are just a starting point.
+They aren't the only, or necessarily even the "best" tutorials---just the first ones that seemed reasonable to link to.
+* As you find better resources, you are *strongly encouraged* to share those on the `_articles` channels on the Slack.

 ## General Web Dev Skills

 * HTML <https://www.w3schools.com/html>